m-aze/rebl-rebel/t1204/README.md

 //

-11. Create a heap object inside the local process
+a.
+Create a heap object inside the local process
-22. Allocate some blocks of memory on the heap
+b.
+Allocate some blocks of memory on the heap
-33. Using UuidFromStringA, convert an array of UUID strings into its binary representation.
+c.
+Using UuidFromStringA, convert an array of UUID strings into its binary representation.
-44. Using EnumSystemLocalesA, specify the pointer to the heap as a callback function, so it gets executed while EnumSystemLocalesA is running.
+d.
+Using EnumSystemLocalesA, specify the pointer to the heap as a callback function, so it gets executed while EnumSystemLocalesA is running.

 # Instructions: